10 Things I Love About Living in Valencia

 10. Exuberant Fútbol fans.
 Spain faced England last Sunday in the Euro 2024 soccer final.
 When Spain is in the playoffs, huge televisions magically appear on sidewalks outside bars and inside cafes and EVERYONE focuses on the game.
 Spain won this year 2 – 1!
 Valencia went wild!
 I’d have been disappointed if it hadn’t. ¡Viva, España!

 Read 10 Things I Miss About Living in the United States.
-If you don’t want to miss other new posts, subscribe (it’s free!), and you’ll receive them automatically.
-Just click here and type in your email next to the SUBSCRIBE button.
+If you don’t want to miss new posts, subscribe here and you’ll receive them automatically.
+I post about once a month.
 And don’t worry, I won’t do anything with your data because, frankly, I have no idea how to do that and wouldn’t want to anyway.

 Leave a Reply